EarthmanT/cloudify-haproxy-blueprint/README.md

 There is a types file in types/haproxy.yaml that describes the haproxy types that you can instantiate in your blueprints.

-There is a blueprint.yaml file that you may build your own blueprints off of, or ignore completely.

-You need to include the types.yaml file in your blueprints imports either way.
+There is an example blueprint file that installs the nodecellar example application on openstack: openstack-nodecellar-example-blueprint.yaml.
+There is an example inputs.json in the inputs folder.

 There are install, configure, start, and stop scripts in the scripts folder.

-Configure creates the configuration file in /etc/haproxy/haproxy.cfg based off the topology provided.
+It also includes the nodecellar example's scripts.

+Finally, there is a haproxy configuration template.
+This uses the Jinja2 templating markup.
+The script in scripts/haproxy/configure.py builds a config file off of this template.
+So you should make sure that any edits you make to the template will work with that script.